django/django/docs/deploying.rst

 requests appropriately.

-If you use Daphne for all traffic, it auto-negotiates between HTTP and WebSocket, so there's no need to have your WebSockets on a separate port or path (and they'll be able to share cookies with your normal view code, which isn't possible if you separate by domain rather than path).
+If you use Daphne for all traffic, it auto-negotiates between HTTP and WebSocket, so there's no need to have your WebSockets on a separate domain or path (and they'll be able to share cookies with your normal view code, which isn't possible if you separate by domain rather than path).